University of Mississippi Student Found Dead in Apparent Homicide: Police

 According to her father, Keith Kostial, the college senior was attending summer school and teaching fitness classes on campus when she became “the victim of a homicide.”

 The University of Mississippi confirmed Kostial was studying marketing at the college’s school of business administration and minoring in management information systems.
-Set to graduate next spring, the 21-year-old was also one of the founding members of the school’s golf club and served as its president.
+Set to graduate next spring, Kostial was also one of the founding members of the school’s golf club and served as its president.

 Kostial was a member of the Alpha Kappa Psi business fraternity, a school spokesperson confirmed.